 What Food Can I Eat on the First Day of Invisalign?

+What can you eat with Invisalign on those first few days?
 Even though you’ll be able to eat almost anything you want during your treatment, you should still follow a few recommendations regarding what you should eat for the first few days of your treatment.

 Why do we say this?
 Well, most patients report feeling tenderness and mild pain for the first few days of their treatment.
 This feeling is completely natural as your teeth begin to experience constant forces they haven’t felt before.
 As the clear aligner trays push your teeth around, you might feel some pain.